Lateralus: Background

 Lateralus emerged after a four-year legal dispute with Tool's label, Volcano Entertainment.
+During those years, the band avoided writing new material.

 In January 2001, the band announced that their new album's title would be Systema Encéphale and provided a 12-song track list with titles such as "Riverchrist", "Numbereft", "Encephatalis", "Musick", and "Coeliacus".
 File sharing networks such as Napster were flooded with bogus files bearing the titles' names.
-At the time, Tool's members were outspokenly critical of file-sharing networks in general due to the negative impact on artists that are dependent on success in record sales to continue their career.
+At the time, Tool's members were outspokenly critical of file-sharing networks in general due to the negative effect on artists that are dependent on success in record sales to continue their career.
 During an interview with NY Rock in 2000, lead singer Maynard James Keenan stated:

 I think there are a lot of other industries out there that might deserve being destroyed.
 The ones who get hurt by MP3s are not so much companies or the business, but the artists, people who are trying to write songs.

 A month later, the band revealed that the new album was actually titled Lateralus (supposedly a portmanteau of the leg muscle Vastus lateralis and the term lateral thinking) and that the name Systema Encéphale and the track list had been a ruse.

 Lateralus and the corresponding tours would take Tool a step further toward art rock, and progressive rock territory, in contrast to the band's earlier material, which has often been labeled as alternative metal.
 The album has also been described as progressive metal.
 Rolling Stone wrote in an attempt to summarize the album that "Drums, bass and guitars move in jarring cycles of hyperhowl and near-silent death march ...
 The prolonged running times of most of Lateralus thirteen tracks are misleading; the entire album rolls and stomps with suitelike purpose."
 Joshua Klein of The A.V.
 Club in turn expressed his opinion that Lateralus, with its 79-minute running time and relatively complex and long songs—topped by the ten-and-a-half minute music video for "Parabola"—posed a challenge to fans and music programming alike.
 Drummer Danny Carey said, "The manufacturer would only guarantee us up to 79 minutes ...
 We thought we'd give them two seconds of breathing room."
 Carey aspired to create longer songs like those by artists he grew up listening to.
 The band had segues to place between songs, but had to cut out a lot during the mastering phase.
 The CD itself was mastered using HDCD technology.